Sumanth-Mahabaleshwar-Bhat/Space-Shooter-MobileApplication/README.md

 # Space-Shooter-MobileApplication

  I have created a space shooter game on App Inventor where Objects used in the game are Spaceship, bullet and asteroids.
-I have attached a demo video as well

 Rules of the game are as follows
 The user needs to hit asteroid through the bullets to gain a point.
 After the accumulation of 5 points the user wins and the game ends.